Macil/contain-by-screen/readme.md

 The project [react-float-anchor](https://github.com/StreakYC/react-float-anchor)
-is a React wrapper around this function, and [react-menu-list](https://github.com/StreakYC/react-menu-list) is a library for building interactive menus that uses it.
+is a React wrapper around this function, and [react-menu-list](https://github.com/StreakYC/react-menu-list) is a library that uses it for building interactive menus.

 ## Types